edwinlzs/chainflow-docs/src/content/docs/guides/00-get-started.md

 ---
-layout: /src/layouts/DocsLayout.astro
 title: Get Started
-description: A guide in my new Starlight docs site.
+description: Getting started with Chainflow.
+layout: "/src/layouts/DocsLayout.astro"
+slug: "guides/get-started"
+sidebar:
+  order: 0
 ---

-Chainflow is an API call workflow library written in and for TypeScript.
+Chainflow is an API workflow library written in and for TypeScript.
 Its aim is to improve the developer experience in managing multiple sets of API calls, where values of the response to one endpoint call can be passed to the request payload of another endpoint further down a workflow.

 ## Installation